 Songbird Bakery bake ‘freshly made cupcakes’.
 They have recently acquired shop space with kitchen and dining area.
 Branding for the shop and website was needed.

-Initial digging lead me to the difference from smaller town shops to high street stores.
+Initial digging lead me to the difference between narrow street shops & high street stores:

 “In the narrow streets … although signs occur, persuasion is mainly through the sight and smell of the real cakes through the doors and windows of the bakery.”